-Harold II was crowned king of England on the 6th of January, 1066 - soon after Edward III (The Confessor) died without children, leaving his succession in dispute.
+Harold II was crowned king of England on the 6th of January, 1066 - soon after Edward the Confessor (Britain's next-to-last Anglo-Saxon King) died without children, leaving his succession in dispute.
 In the spring of that year, the Anglo-Saxon Chronicle (Part 5) records that a “comet-star” shone for a week:

 A.D.
 1066. ...Then was over all England such a token seen as no man ever saw before.
 Some men said that it was the comet-star, which others denominate the long-hair'd star.
 It appeared first on the eve called "Litania major", that is, on the eighth before the calends off May; and so shone all the week.